Drawing is a living document; painting is as a kind of container, an object that develops within time.

-Art is a living thing.
 The most important purpose of an artwork is to bring life on the walls.
 The goals of art are an intoxicating mix of the primitive and contemporary portraits of human beings, and making a living from art.
+Any bundle of artworks should be seen as superorganism, a never-ending project as drawing the passing.

 Art is a better living.

-A major yet unresolved quest in decoding imagination is the identification of the regulatory sequences that control the expression of our dreams.
+A major yet unresolved quest in decoding imagination is the identification of the regulatory sequences that control the expression of the devil is in the detail.
 Art may boost fitness by promoting cooperative behavior.
-Any bundle of artworks should be seen as superorganism, a never-ending project as drawing the passing, by William Kentridge.